Dark Line on Nail: Harmless Streak or Cancer Warning Sign?

 The Role of a Nail Matrix Biopsy

-When dermoscopy reveals concerning features, a nail matrix biopsy provides definitive diagnosis.
-This procedure involves removing a small sample of tissue from the nail matrix where the pigment originates.
+When dermoscopy reveals concerning features, a nail matrix biopsy provides a definitive diagnosis.
+This procedure involves removing a small tissue sample from the nail matrix, where the pigment originates.
 The sample is examined under a microscope to determine whether melanocytes are normal or malignant.
 While the procedure causes temporary nail changes, it remains the gold standard for diagnosis.

 Surgical Intervention and Recovery